 All access to the VINSE cleanroom is strictly controlled given the nature and number of safety hazards present.
-Everyone entering the cleanroom must be 12 years or older.
 Depending upon the needs of individuals or groups requiring entry, access can be either unescorted or escorted by qualified VINSE staff.

 3.1.1.
 Unescorted Access